SU1JUN4KANG1/SJ_K/Using-Instructions.md

 ## Libraries Instructions
 ### [spartan_edge_ioex](https://github.com/SU1JUN4KANG1/spartan_edge_ioex)
-This library allows you use seeeduino to control spartan-edge-accelerator board simply
+This library makes it easier for you to use control spartan-edge-accelerator board simply
 #### 1.Flash MicroPython Firmware
 - Check the fifth pin in SWITCH on the Slave side
 - Download the [github repository](https://github.com/PYNQ-X1024/MicroPython_ESP32_on_X1024.git)